hytechclub/cs-101/BigPicture.md

 ### Store
 For this option, build a store that has transactions.
 It can be an economy simulator - the prices will be randomized each time.

+>Decided not to go with the store - it may be too advanced for all students, but could be used for something in the future.

 #### Architecture
 - `while` loop for each day at the market, continue until player quits
 - methods for printing stats, printing items